deivuh/MKV-SRT-Extractor/README.md

 [MKVToolnix](http://www.bunkus.org/videotools/mkvtoolnix/)

 ##Usage

-`ruby SRTExtractor /path/to/directory/` directory where the .mkv files are.
+On terminal run `ruby SRTExtractor /path/to/directory` directory where the .mkv files are.

+Follow onscreen instructions